nginx-architects/kic-example-apps/README.md

 ## NGINX App Protect

-There is a sub-directory in this repo that contains a complete application and ingress definitions that protects ith utilizing the NGINX App Protect WAF.
+There is a sub-directory in this repo that contains a complete application and ingress definitions that protects it utilizing the NGINX App Protect WAF.

 The sample application is "Acme Financial" which is a micro-service based deployment.
 The App Protect example contains two different policies: